U.S. Route 321: North Carolina

 US 321 is an important route in Western North Carolina.
 It provides an alternative north–south route to I-77, which passes through a busy metropolitan area, and US 221, which is more twisty drive up the Appalachians.
 Travelers from South Carolina who are going to points west of Charlotte and want to avoid the traffic of I-77 may choose to enter the state on US 321.

 The highway traverses through seven counties: Gaston, Lincoln, Catawba, Burke, Caldwell, Watauga, and Avery.
 US 321 has six control cities: Gastonia, Lincolnton, Hickory, Lenoir, Blowing Rock, and Boone.

 US 321 is a multilane highway beginning at the state line.
 After 7 mi, it enters the Gastonia area.
 Traffic on northbound 321 through Gastonia is generally not as heavy as traffic on southbound 321 north of I-85, where it may back up for a couple of miles as drivers wait to turn onto I-85.
+The state completed a new interchange with I-85 in 2021 which has southbound 321 cross over 321NB at a stoplight just north of I-85.
+The traffic now enters I-85 northbound with a flyunder entrance ramp over a former railroad right-of-way.

 The road becomes a freeway at C. Grier Beam Boulevard in Gastonia, just south of NC 275/NC 279.
 It remains a freeway until just north of its junction with US 70 in Hickory.
 The freeway bypasses a number of cities that the old US 321 route once passed through.
 Today, US 321 Business follows the original 38 mi route, which serves Maiden, Newton, and Conover, but the freeway is a more direct route to the mountains, and the business route is generally used by local traffic only.

 Traffic is usually heavy between Hickory and Lenoir.
 The North Carolina Department of Transportation (NCDOT) has a long-term plan to widen the road to six lanes, which is expected to begin after 2020.